Abstraction and essential complexity

 Abstractions are not essential, so in the worst case, it might not be correct and misleading.
 This graph shows how complexity grows with wrong abstractions.

 If an abstraction does not have enough usage to cover the extra complexity introduced.
-It only makes to code more complicated.
+It only makes the code more complicated.
 Or the abstraction might not be able to successfully hide lower-level details, and users even have to bypass the abstraction.
-Both of those cases make the abstraction increasing accidental complexity rather than decrease it.
+Both of those cases make the abstraction increase accidental complexity rather than decrease it.

 Then how can we properly reduce the complexity of our code?
-Here’s are a couple of suggestions:
+Here’s a couple of suggestions: